14. Interfacing compiled code (**)

 Author a C function named table2 that computes a two-way contingency table.

-Data frames (Chapter 12) are lists of m vectors of identical lengths n or matrices of n rows for some n and m.
+Data frames (Chapter 12) are lists of the S3 class data.frame featuring, for some n and m, m vectors of identical lengths n or matrices of n rows.
 The character vectors stored in the row.names and names attributes give the n row and m column labels.
-They are objects of the S3 class data.frame.

 We process data frames as ordinary lists.
 However, assuming we only want to process numeric data, we can extract the quantitative columns and put them inside a matrix at the R level.
 If element grouping is required, they can be accompanied by a factor or a list of factor variables.
 In many applications, this strategy is good enough.